 Tango with a Polish Twist: The International Roots of Interwar Music of Interwar Music, Dance music ensemble of Artur Gold and Jerzy Petersburski during the performance.
-Visible, among others musicians: Artur Gold (2nd from the left) and , center, artur gold jerzy petersburski nac_6917637.jpg
+Visible, among others musicians: Artur Gold (second from the left) a, center, artur gold jerzy petersburski nac_6917637.jpg

 The interwar era is widely considered one of rich musical output in Poland.
 The inspiration for the songs and dances which typify this golden age of culture, however, can often be traced to outside the newly independent country.